kristofhracza/hacking_methodology/README.md

-# Hello Fellow Humans!
+# Hello!

-This site consist of notes that will help with compromising CTF-like systems.
-The book is mainly made up of notes from Hack The Box write-ups and from some other projects on which I've been working on.
+This site serves as a foundation for penetration testing methodology.
+More sophisticated attacks and techniques will not be covered here, as they are already well-documented on [HackTricks](https://book.hacktricks.wiki/en/index.html), and I don’t want to reinvent the wheel.
+Instead, this site focuses on basic enumeration commands, interesting and unique exploits or vulnerabilities I’ve encountered, and notes to help navigate rabbit holes or enhance what I call the "hacker mindset."

 This is not a finished site.
 I will keep on adding information that I believe to be useful.
-Also, not every technique or method will be included here.
-These are surface-level notes that are useful. **Do not** rely on them too much!
+Again, these are surface-level notes that are useful. **Do not** rely on them too much!

 {% hint style="info" %}